Hummingbirds are the jewels of the bird world.

 These acrobats of the air have combined the skills of both

-birds and insects.
+in all directions.
 It is a wonder to see them hover in

 one spot or dive bomb.
 Their wings are 25 to 30 percent

-of their body weight and beat at up to 80 beats per
+of their body weight, and beat at up to 80 beats per

 second.
 The normal speed is 25 to 30 mile per hour, but